microsoft/playwright/docs/api.md

 Wait for the `selector` to satisfy `waitFor` option (either appear/disappear from dom, or become visible/hidden).
 If at the moment of calling the method `selector` already satisfies the condition, the method will return immediately.
 If the selector doesn't satisfy the condition for the `timeout` milliseconds, the function will throw.

+Element is considered `visible` when it has non-empty bounding box (for example, it has some content and no `display:none`) and no `visibility:hidden`.
+Element is considired `hidden` when it is not `visible` as defined above.

 This method works across navigations:
 ```js
 const { chromium } = require('playwright');  // Or 'firefox' or 'webkit'.